dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

 	panic(fmt.Sprintf("unsupported function call: %s", c.fn))
 }
 ```
 Several of these methods can fail.
 For example, a `call` expression could have an unknown function or the wrong number of arguments.
-It’s also possible to construct a `unary` or `binary` expression with an invalid operator such as `!` or `<` (although the `Parse` function mentioned below will never do this).
+It's also possible to construct a `unary` or `binary` expression with an invalid operator such as `!` or `<` (although the `Parse` function mentioned below will never do this).
 These errors cause `Eval` to panic.
 Other errors, like evaluating a `Var` not present in the environment, merely cause `Eval` to return the wrong result.
 All of these errors could be detected by inspecting the `Expr` before evaluating it.
-That will be the job of the `Check` method, which we will show soon, but first let’s test `Eval`.
+That will be the job of the `Check` method, which we will show soon, but first let's test `Eval`.

 The `TestEval` function below is a test of the evaluator.
-It uses the `testing` package, which we’ll explain in Chapter 11, but for now it’s enough to know that calling `t.Errorf` reports an error.
+It uses the `testing` package, which we'll explain in Chapter 11, but for now it's enough to know that calling `t.Errorf` reports an error.
 The function loops over a table of inputs that defines three expressions and different environments for each one.
 The first expression computes the radius of a circle given its area `A`, the second computes the sum of the cubes of two variables `x` and `y`, and the third converts a Fahrenheit temperature `F` to Celsius.
 ```go
 // gopl.io/ch7/eval/eval_test
 func TestEval(t *testing.T) {